tagohd/mono/Talk/Talk - Characters/(Talk) Luke Campbell.md

 # Open Issues
 ## Luke, THE RELUCTANT HERO
-His bond with [[Sam Ward|Sam]] is so strong that it allows him to track their SOUL to [[CURSED AL]].
+His bond with [[Sam Campbell|Sam]] is so strong that it allows him to track their SOUL to [[CURSED AL]].
 Luke’s SOUL is also quite powerful itself, allowing him to use [[Magic]], but it’s his bond with Sam that truly gives him strength.

 >[!bug]
 >issue:: It hasn't been decided whether Sam actually has a [[SOUL]].